|EXPLORE THE COLLEGE||FUTURE STUDENTS||CURRENT STUDENTS||FACULTY & STAFF||ALUMNI / FRIENDS||CENTERS & INSTITUTES|

 Can I apply to both the Accelerated and the Traditional Tracks?

 No, you do need to decide on and designate one of the tracks for which you are interested in and foresee your ability to complete.
-You cannot apply to both tracks and doing so may delay admission review, so please make sure to choice one OR the other if you fit the criteria for either.
+You cannot apply to both tracks and doing so may delay admission review, so please make sure to choose one OR the other if you fit the criteria for either.

 Do you have dorms on campus?